Azure/enterprise-azure-policy-as-code/Docs/documenting-assignments-and-policy-sets.md

 * `<fileNameStem>-full.md`: This Markdown file is intended for security personel requiring more details about the Assignments and Policies.
 It displays the same information as the summary plus the additional details equivalent to `<fileNameStem>-full.csv`.
 The Policies are sorted by `category` and ``displayName`.
 Each`environmentCategory column shows the current enforcement level in bold.
 If the value is fixed, the value is also in italics.
 If it is parametrized, the other allowed values are shown in italics.
 The additional details are:
   * Group Names
-  * Effects per `environmentCategory` and Initiative with additional details on the origin of the effect.
+  * Effects per `environmentCategory` and Policy Set with additional details on the origin of the effect.

-## Initiative Documentation
+## Policy Set Documentation

-Compares Policy and Initiative definitions to  Initiative definitions for Policy and effect overlap as Markdown and Excel (`.csv`) files.
+Compares multiple Policy Set definitions definitions for Policy and effect overlap as Markdown and Excel (`.csv`) files.

-### Element `documentInitiatives`
+### Element `documentPolicySets`

-* `pacEnvironment`: references the Policy as Code environment in `global-settings.jsonc` defining the tenant and root scope where the Policy and Initiative definitions are deployed.
+* `pacEnvironment`: references the Policy as Code environment in `global-settings.jsonc` defining the tenant and root scope where the Policy and Policy Set definitions are deployed.
 * `fileNameStem`: the file name without the extension (.md, .csv, .jsonc)
 * `title`: Heading 1 text for Markdown.
-* `initiatives`: list Initiatives (`id`) to be compared and included in the parameter JSON file.
+* `policySets`: list Policy Sets (`id`) to be compared and included in the parameter JSON file.
 The `shortName` is used for column headings.
 * `environmentColumnsInCsv`: list of columns to generate a parameter file starter equivalent to `<fileNameStem>-parameters.csv` above in the assignment documentation section.

 ### Output files